 Plus, have you ever eaten overcooked corn?
 It's chewy and unpleasant.
 To get that out of steamed corn you'd have to cook it for a very long time, meaning that it's much harder to mess up.

-How to make steamed corn on the cob with these simple step-by-step instructions:
+Check out how to make steamed corn on the cob with these simple step-by-step instructions:

 Other delicious recipes to try